 The Rickett Quadrangle, Middlesex University, The Burroughs, London NW4 4BT

-As part of British Science Week Middlesex University is hosting a STEM Festival, offering the local community the opportunity to take part in various interactive activities and demonstrations, focussing on Science, Technology, Engineering and Mathematics.
+As part of British Science Week Middlesex University is hosting a STEM Festival, offering you the opportunity to take part in various interactive activities and demonstrations, focusing on Science, Technology, Engineering and Mathematics.

-The event will be a chance to discover Middlesex’s ground-breaking research and courses, and speak to the University’s professors and students about their work - from robotics to visualising DNA.
+The event will be a chance to find out more about our ground-breaking research and courses, and speak to the our professors and students about their work - from robotics to visualising DNA.

-Robotics - Meet Bertie –Welcome to the world of compliant robots and Bertie the hugging robot.
+Meet Baxter – Welcome to the world of compliant robots and Baxter the hugging, selfie-taking robot.

 Haptic feedback arms – Connecting the physical and virtual worlds.
 Can you feel the force?

-Pop-up science talks – Middlesex scientists will be ‘popping-up’ in the Quad to showcase their work and engage visitors in their research and their fascination for science.
+Pop-up science talks – Middlesex scientists will be ‘popping-up’ in the Rickett Quadrangle to showcase their work and engage visitors in their research and their fascination for science.
 Starting at 5.15pm, the 10-minute 'pop-up' talks will be taking place in the Quad and be heralded in with music.